 The COSTWAY Go plus SUP is narrow and long, allowing you to build up more speed.
-Though a couple of things bring down the potential speed, you’d go with it.
+Though some things bring down the potential rate, you’d go with it.
 It might feel like something is off as your ride.

-It would not track nearly as refined as it would due to the relatively small, more giant single fin made of poor quality stuff.
-When it comes to the stability of the paddleboard, unless you were a smaller paddler, it would not be all that great.
+It would not track nearly as refined as it would due to the relatively small, more giant single fin made of poor-quality stuff.
+Regarding the stability of the paddleboard, unless you were a smaller paddler, it would not be that great.

 The tail is narrow, making the paddleboard tip from side to side more, and the paddleboard itself is just a little… Maneuverability is even snappy for a bigger paddler who can more easily move their weight to the back.
-The COSTWAY Go plus SUP would be rigid enough for a smaller paddler, but it might not feel ultra-rigid at times for a bigger paddler.
+The COSTWAY Go plus SUP would be rigid enough for a smaller paddler, but it might not feel ultra-rigid sometimes for a bigger one.
 The COSTWAY Go plus SUP rigidity should be sufficient for flatwater paddling.